Planning a SeaWorld San Diego vacation?

-For the last 50 years SeaWorld San Diego has rescued over 36,000 sick, injured, or orphaned marine life animals.
-This has given many animals a second chance of life.
+For the last 50 years, SeaWorld San Diego has rescued over 36,000 sick, injured, or orphaned marine life animals.
+This has given many animals a second chance at life.

 SeaWorld works with federal and state agencies in marine life rescue efforts.
-Information provided at shows, and shown in exhibits, educate attendees about sea life and the ocean, and their importance.
+Information provided at shows and shown in exhibits educates attendees about sea life and the ocean, and their importance.